martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Fairness within the Alternative Congestion Control Algorithm

-CUBIC ensures convergence of competing CUBIC flows with the same RTT in the same bottleneck links to an equal throughput.
-When competing flows have different RTTs, their throughput ratio is linearly proportional to the inverse of their RTT ratios.
+CUBIC ensures convergence of competing CUBIC flows with the same *RTT* in the same bottleneck links to an equal throughput.
+When competing flows have different *RTT* values, their throughput ratio is linearly proportional to the inverse of their *RTT* ratios.
 This is true independent of the level of statistical multiplexing in the link.

 ## Performance with Misbehaving Nodes and Outside Attackers